phpro/grumphp/doc/tasks/brunch.md

 Note that this task should be used to compile your assets.
 It is also possible to alter code during commit, but this is surely **NOT** recommended!

+**env**

+*Default: production*

+This option specifies in which format you want to compile your assets.
+E.g: `--env production`.
+You can specify the env you set up in your brunch config file.

+**jobs**

+*Default: 4*

+This option enables experimental multi-process support.
+May improve compilation speed of large projects.
+Try different WORKERS amount to see which one works best for your system.

+**debug**

+*Default: false*

+It enables verbose debug output.

 **triggered_by**